 - An Internet Marketer will say it is about keywords and SEO.

-- A Branding consultant will tell it is about quality image and consistency.
+- A Branding Consultant will tell it is about quality images and consistency.

 OTAs outperform small independent hotels by offering loyalty points, great alternatives (your competition) and guarantees.
-With the contract they have with hotels they also call for RATE Parity which means you can’t compete with them and they can offer the Best Rate Guarantee.
-That’s a power incentive.
-Rate parity we will discuss later; it’s a sort of lie and you can get around it as we shall see.
-To overcome the perceived OTA benefits, small hotels need to build authority, trust and incentivize guests to book direct.
+With the contract they have with hotels, they also call for RATE Parity which means that you can’t compete with them and they can offer a Best Rate Guarantee.
+That’s a powerful incentive.
+We will discuss Rate Parity later; it’s a sort of lie and you can get around it, as we shall see.
+To overcome the perceived OTA benefits, small hotels need to build authority, trust and incentivise guests to book direct.

-To build trust, you need excellent and consistent reviews as well as a strategy to get and strategically use them.
+To build trust, you need excellent and consistent reviews as well as a strategy to get and use them efficiently.
 There are solutions and strategies that will influence your score and tactics to share and market them effectively.
 We have our own solutions that animate reviews with video and distribute the video to clients’ sites and social networks.
 They can be syndicated to the internet.

-Other solutions, like TrustYou guest reviews, assist in the process of getting reviews from guests.
+Other solutions, such as TrustYou guest reviews, assist in the process of getting reviews from guests.
 There are systems that will capture reviews on your site and automatically forward the guest to your preferred review site only if the reviews are 4 or 5 star.

 Book Direct Strategy

-Tip – add this sentence to your booking engine – “We live in this wonderful place and would love to help you create an unforgettable vacation – We look forward to helping you discover its many secrets”
+Tip – add these sentences to your booking engine: “We live in this wonderful place and would love to help you create an unforgettable vacation.
+We look forward to helping you discover its many secrets.”